vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 ### Detecting filetypes

-As a final note for filetype-dependent logic, don’t forget that hooks to set a buffer’s filetype have their own subdirectory too, in [`ftdetect`][fd]:
+As a final note for filetype-dependent logic, don’t forget that hooks to set a buffer’s filetype have their own subdirectory again, in [`ftdetect`][fd]:

     autocmd BufNewFile,BufRead */irc/*.log setfiletype irssilog

 Putting the hooks in the `ftdetect` directory means they are loaded as part of the `filetypedetect` `augroup` defined in `filetype.vim`.
-This is therefore one place in which you do *not* have to surround `autocmd` definitions in a self-clearing `augroup`—because if you put the definitions in the right place, it’s already done for you.
+This is therefore one place in which you do *not* have to surround `autocmd` definitions in a self-clearing `augroup`, because if you put the definitions in the right place, it’s already done for you.

 Be water, my friend